pgdouyon/vim-niffler/README.md

 * -all: search all files/directories, including hidden and any ignored files
 * Directory to search from

-The `NifflerTags` command can optionally take a % as argument to only search for tags in the current file.

 The size of the MRU cache (default 50) can be configured with the variable `g:niffler_mru_max_history`.

+#### Ctags Filtering

+- The `NifflerTags` command can optionally take a % as argument to only search for tags in the current file.

+- The `NifflerTselect` command can be used to replace the built-in `:tselect` command and filter a list of matching tags.
+    - `nnoremap <silent> g] :NifflerTselect<CR>`

 ### Key Mappings